 1. Integrative Health

-In a campaign to generate new patients, Integrative Health created a compelling offer that combined a free visit to the doctors with an accompanying free book and a food intolerance test.
+In a campaign to generate new patients, Integrative Health created a compelling offer to show after capturing leads from their online quizzes that combined a free medical consultation with an accompanying free book and a food intolerance test.
 Not only was there a clear risk reversal with the free visit, but the bonuses were geared towards the practice’s ideal client.

 2. Salon U Style